osamamuhammad3623/gpu_cuda_programming/cuda_notes.md

 ### More-elements-per-thread trick

 - usually we implement the kernel so that each thread should process/work on 1 element of data. what if we let 1 thread process 4 elements of data?
+In sum reduction (sum all elements), this trick can be used to parallelize the execution.

 - the following image shows how can 1 thread process 4 elements of data, and how this affects the performance.